6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 For dinner, both areas have some bar restaurants for a casual dinner in the neighborhood.

-6 Days in Paris Itinerary Day 6 Made with Google My Maps
+6 Days in Paris Itinerary Day 6 Made with Google My Maps (c)

-Click here to view this 6 days in Paris map, day 6 on Google
+Click here to view this 6 days in Paris Map, day 6 on Google

 Orsay Museum

 Start early in the morning with a visit to the Orsay Museum.
-This beautiful and interesting museum is set in the former Gare d’Orsay, a Beaux-Arts railway station that was built between 1898 and 1900.
+This beautiful and interesting museum holds mainly French art from 1848 to 1914 and is set in the former Gare d’Orsay, a Beaux-Arts railway station that was built between 1898 and 1900.

 Pont Alexandre III - Paris